prakashsharma19/entry/README.md

         let cutCooldown = false;
         let countryStates = {};
         let countryGroups = {};
+        let processingChunkSize = 50; // Number of paragraphs to process at once let processingDelay = 0; // Delay between chunks in ms (0 for immediate processing)

         // Initialize country states and groups from localStorage function initializeCountryStates() {